 A short intro to anarchism, something that most people think is chaos but isn’t…

-The next clip is a lecture by a capitalist entrepreneur, which discusses the important of conscientiousness, something that is equally (if not more) essential to worker self-management.
+The next clip is a lecture by a capitalist entrepreneur, which discusses the importance of conscientiousness, something that is equally (if not more) essential to worker self-management.

 The following informative 2 minute long clip explains the purpose of the third sector.

-This equally short clips succinctly explains the nature of cooperatives.
+This equally short clip succinctly explains the nature of cooperatives.